Does Selling Your Shares of Stock Mess Up Your Taxes?

 Investing in the stock market is one way to put your money to work for you so that it can grow even when you're asleep.
-However, when you sell your stocks, you have to share the news -- and a portion of your profits -- with Uncle Sam when you file your taxes.
+However, when you are selling shares of a stock, you have to share the news – and a portion of your profits – with Uncle Sam when you file your taxes.
 Filing taxes with stock profits can be daunting, but knowing the rules helps you time your sales to have a minimal negative effect on your taxes.

 Extra Tax Paperwork

 Even if you won't owe any taxes, you still have to report all your stock sales on your tax return.
 You must file separate Form 8949s for your long-term gains and your short-term gains and then transfer your totals over to Schedule D to figure your net capital gains for the year.
 It also means that you have to file your taxes with Form 1040 to file your return – which could mean extra fees from your tax preparer.

 - Internal Reveue Service: Publication 550 -- Investment Income and Expenses

 - Internal Reveue Service: Topic 409 -- Capital Gains and Losses

 - Wall Street Journal: High Earners Facing First Major Tax Increase in Years

 - Internal Revenue Service: Topic 352 - Which Form – 1040, 1040A or 1040EZ?